szechp/pokefireredlegacy-de/README.md

 - Relearn Move Tutor Moves at a price
 - Some more stuff I forgot

+- VERSION DIFFERENCES:
+- Both versions are available to play, You can catch all of them in both version but some pokemon are earlier in certain versions (For Example Viridian Forest has Oddish in Fire Red, Bellsprout in Leaf Green, but both can be caught in route 24 and 25 in both versions + More)
+- Viridian Forest has Oddish in Fire Red, Bellsprout in Leaf Green
+- Route 9 has Pinsir in Fire Red, Scyther in Leaf Green
+- Route 16 has Murkrow in Fire Red, Sneasel in Leaf Green
+- Certain Traded mons are different
+- Most Importantly, Pontya Trade in Fire Red and Cubone Trade in Leaf Green

 To set up the repository, see [INSTALL.md](INSTALL.md).

 For contacts and other pret projects, see [pret.github.io](https://pret.github.io/).

 Delevoper:
-SpikeCation (Sole Dev)
+- SpikeCation (Sole Dev)

 Playtesters:

-BlazeTorrent
+- BlazeTorrent

-BasedTuxedoMan
+- BasedTuxedoMan

-Taconator

-Kewaun
+- Kewaun

 Credits:
-Pokemon Legacy Team - (Inspiration)
+- Pokemon Legacy Team - (Inspiration)

-Emerald Legacy (Smith and Craig) - Battle Engine Changes and More, Brick Piece also by Isona, Houndoom Sprite by ZuperZach
+- Emerald Legacy (Smith and Craig) - Battle Engine Changes and More, Brick Piece also by Isona, Houndoom Sprite by ZuperZach

-Yellow Legacy - Text that was Ported as well as certain events
+- Yellow Legacy - Text that was Ported as well as certain events

-FRLG + (Deokishisu) - Lots of the QOL Changes you see here and the Extra Overworld Sprites, Porting Emerald Stuff (Was a huge help with FRLG Documentation)
+- FRLG + (Deokishisu) - Lots of the QOL Changes you see here and the Extra Overworld Sprites, Porting Emerald Stuff (Was a huge help with FRLG Documentation)

-Charles Fire Red (Charles) - Priemere Ball Code
+- Charles Fire Red (Charles) - Priemere Ball Code

-Celia's Stupid RomHack (Dawn) - Repeated Medicine/Rare Candy Use
+- Celia's Stupid RomHack (Dawn) - Repeated Medicine/Rare Candy Use

-Pokemon FireGold - Certain Leader Sprites
+- Pokemon FireGold - Certain Leader Sprites

-Pokemon Crystal Dust - Team Rocket Battle Music
+- Pokemon Crystal Dust - Team Rocket Battle Music

-Pret Team - Help with Stuff and this Entire Project Possible
+- Pret Team - Help with Stuff and this Entire Project Possible

-Team Aqua Hideout - Like Above for help
+- Team Aqua Hideout - Like Above for help

-Numerous Pret Tutorials
+- Numerous Pret Tutorials